Exporting your Twitter followers should be an easy job. It is just like asking a bank for your financials.

 Analytics derived from the analytical report

 The report consists of statistics that are beautifully illustrated.
 Let’s delve deeper into the analytics derived from the CSV report:

 1: Followers and following last tweet date

 This is a very crucial metric that is derived from the report.
 The last tweet date verifies since when the account is inactive.
 This metric shows us which of your followers are fake based on their level of activity.

 2: Account age of followers

 The Twitter account age of followers shows you what percentage of your followers created their Twitter account in any given year.
 This can help you in differentiating the number of relatively new accounts.
 The greater the account age, the greater its credibility.

 3: Tweets count of Twitter account followers

 The graph shows the number of followers of the Twitter account divided as per their own tweets count.
 It comes under the “Tweets Count” tab of exported raw CSV list.
 Accounts with zero tweets are dormant and considered spam or fake.

 4: Followers count of Twitter account followers

-This analytic shows us the popularity of followers of your Twitter account.
+This analysis shows us the popularity of followers of your Twitter account.
 Accounts with zero followers count are considered as fake accounts.

 5: Followers verified and protected percentage

 Profile verification status confirms that a Twitter account is authentic.
 It shows that the account is indeed genuine.
 Accounts that are protected carry out hidden activities such as posts that may not be visible to people outside the group.

 6: List of top followers and following

 We can find the most popular and most active followers of a Twitter account along with the followers with the maximum number of likes and followers list.

 Applications of the analytical report